 – Lower North Island tournament – 2nd-6th Sept, Wellington

-– NZ Secondary Schools Nationals – 8th-11th October, Nelson
+– NZ Secondary Schools Nationals – 8th-11th October, Nelson (if qualified)

 Senior A and B dresses supplied.
 Senior C, D and Junior A teams, tops supplied, player’s own black skirt.
 All other teams – black skirts and black and gold WGC PE sports shirt, white socks and supportive shoes.
-Bibs,ball and gear bag are supplied to all teams and must be returned at the end of the season.
+Bibs, balls and gear bag are supplied to all teams and must be returned at the end of the season.

 NETBALL SELECTION PROCESS